sascha432/esp8266-kfc-fw/README.md

 ## ChangeLog

+**UPDATE**: First version with support for ESP32 with Arduino Core 2.0.0-rc1 is working, but not stable yet.

 **SPIFFS** has been replaced with **LittleFS** starting with version 0.0.4.7604

 Starting with version 0.0.5, a modified Arduino framework is being used.